IBM/cisco-asa-network-access/README.md

 Perhaps, but [not all ASAs support it](https://www.cisco.com/c/en/us/td/docs/security/asa/compatibility/asamatrx.html#id_65991).

 ### Why is save just an option, and not something done every time?
-While it is always important to save the configuration after making changes, to avoid losing the changes through an unexpected reboot and the like, most of the time spent in the script will be waiting for "wr mem" to finish.
+While it is always important to save the configuration after making changes (to avoid losing the changes through an unexpected reboot for example), most of the time spent in the script will be waiting for "wr mem" to finish.
 This time can vary based on the complexity of the configuration and the capability (model) of the ASA, but it can be significant (from a network automation point of view).
 For example, running against an old 5520:

 ```
 $ time ./network_access.py -n net1 project-1